davidegat/AIRCBot/README.md

 - Internet connection for IRC and RSS feed integration.
 - LMStudio (https://lmstudio.ai/) or equivalent local language model API.
 - Bot is configured to use LMStudio API at `http://localhost:1234/v1/chat/completions` endpoint.
-- If you can't run a local LLM model, follow comments in the code to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).
+- If you can't run a local LLM model, follow instruction in the code comments to use your own external endpoint (like OpenAI API - Please refer to OpenAI documentation for API access).

 ### Python Libraries
 Ensure the following libraries are installed and available: